rmcclosk/thesis/reading/notes.md

 * There's a note under theorem 5 that "ABC gives estimates that are at least as accurate or more accurate than any other estimators based on the same summary statistics."

+**[@lintusaari2016identifiability]**

+* Previous ABC experiments with simulated data (they list several) have only allowed one parameter to vary.
+* Precedent for stopping simulations once a pre-determined number of individuals has become infected.
+* Also precedent for doing grid search.
+* Transformation of variables can change uninformative priors into informative
+ones: a uniform prior on the SI model parameters does not translate to a uniform prior on the basic reproductive number, because of how these are related.
+* Different priors give wildly different posteriors.

 # Kernel-ABC